VISITORS'

 produced before Hofner reverted to producing 1960's re-issues as the

-standard model.
+standard model in the mid-1990's.
 It has been factory fitted with black "skirted" control

 1989 by Xavier of France.